jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-28d.md

 One enters it on the front (recto) of the table and thus comes to a stop at the ghubar letter two.
 However, it is in the hundreds, having gone beyond the units and tens.

-Therefore, it is set down as two hundred, r, and marked with forty-eight, (as belonging) to the verse of the poem.
+Therefore, it is set down as 200, r, and marked with 48, as belonging to the verse of the poem.

 One adds the one of the base to the thirteen of the cycle, enters fourteen in the verse of the poem, and thus comes to a stop at h.
-It is marked with twenty-eight.
+It is marked with 28.

-Seven is subtracted from fourteen.
-There remains seven.
+7 is subtracted from 14 to get 7.

 Then, one picks two letters from the chords.
-One enters seven and thus comes to a stop at the letter l.
+One enters 7 and thus comes to a stop at the letter l.
 It is set down, and a mark (indicating that it belongs) to the verse is put on it.

 Then, one makes the tenth cycle.
 Its number is nine.
 It is the beginning of the fourth triple (arrangement).